Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Related Work

 \section{Related Work}

-\paragraph{Feature decorrelation.} Also known as whitening, feature decorrelation ensures that correlation between each pair of different features in a batch of feature vectors is zero, and that each feature has unit variance.
+\paragraph{Feature decorrelation,} or whitening, ensures that correlation between each pair of different features in a batch of feature vectors is zero, and that each feature has unit variance.
 It was originally used as a data pre-processing technique, see e.g.~\cite{hyvarinen2000independent}, before being extended to deep networks~\citep{cogswell2015reducing} as a regularizer.
 In the context of SSL, \citet{hua2021feature,ermolov2021whitening} find that feature decorrelation helps solving the collapse issue.
 The former avoids collapse via appropriate Batch Normalization and its decorrelating variant~\citep{huang2018decorrelated} in the projector.
 This variant of Batch Normalization can be seen as the hard constraint counterpart of BarlowTwins.
-Practically, whitening can be implemented by learning a fully-connected layer~\cite{husain2019remap} recovering Principal Component Analysis; as mentioned earlier (Section~\ref{sec:result}), this differs from VCReg which keeps the layer's parameters random and optimize its input.
+Practically, whitening can be implemented by learning a fully-connected layer~\citep{husain2019remap} recovering Principal Component Analysis; as mentioned earlier (Section~\ref{sec:result}), this differs from VCReg which keeps the layer's parameters random and optimizes its input.

-\paragraph{Independence criterion for learning features.} Enforcing mutual independence to learn a representation has been proposed for example by~\cite{schmidhuber1992learning}.
-More recently, and in the context of supervised learning, \cite{chen2019rethinking} demonstrated improved training of ResNets by reducing the pairwise dependence in the features at each layer via a combination of Dropout and Batch Normalization.
+\paragraph{Independence criterion for learning features.} Enforcing mutual independence to learn a representation has been proposed for example by~\citet{schmidhuber1992learning}.
+More recently, and in the context of supervised learning, \citet{chen2019rethinking} demonstrated improved training of ResNets by reducing the pairwise dependence in the features at each layer via a combination of Dropout and Batch Normalization.
 By opposition, VCReg is applied to the projector's output and common SSL projectors do not rely on Dropout; we also show that Batch Normalization is not necessary to reduce pairwise dependence.